Update: Suspect caught after Tulsa police officer shot near 61st and Peoria

-A suspect has been captured after a manhunt that ensued after a Tulsa police officer was shot in the wrist Monday afternoon.
+After getting shot, the officer, with the assistance of another officer, handcuffed Thomas.
+While the other officer went to his car to get medical supplies for the injured officer, Thomas began running south, Meulenberg said.

+The injured officer was then taken to a hospital, and other officers set up a perimeter and began to search for the assailant.

-Police dogs and a helicopter were used in the search of the area between 61st and 66th streets from Peoria to Riverside Drive.
+Police dogs, a helicopter and several dozen officers searched in the area between 61st and 66th streets from Peoria to Riverside Drive.

-While the search was conducted, Capt.
-Richard Meulenberg had asked people in the area to be mindful that the shooter might be armed and should be considered dangerous.
+While the search was conducted, Meulenberg had asked people in the area to be mindful that the shooter might be armed and should be considered dangerous.

-The shooting occurred shortly before 4:45 p.m. at a convenience store on the southwest corner of 61st and Peoria.
-Tulsa Police Department media specialist Preston Jones confirmed that an officer had been shot in the wrist.

-Police said later Monday evening in a Facebook post that the officer had been treated at a hospital and was being released.
+Just before 8 p.m., officers gained access to a locked area of an apartment complex, where they found Thomas hiding in the laundry room.
+He was taken into custody without incident.

+Thomas was booked into the Tulsa County jail on a complaint of aggravated assault and battery on a police officer, according to the Facebook post.

 Two Tulsa police officers were last shot in the line of duty less than a year and half ago.